You must have Cookies enabled to fully experience and utilize AA.com

-Children over the age of 2 must travel in a purchased seat at an adult fare.
+Once a child has reached their second birthday, the child is required to have a purchased seat at an adult fare.
 Children under 5 years of age may not travel alone under any circumstances.

 We accept infants as young as 2 days old.
 However, if you're traveling with an infant less than 7 days old, your physician will be required to fill out a passenger medical form before your flight.
 (A special assistance coordinator will send the form directly to your physician.)
 Infants must be accompanied by a person 16 years or older or by the infant's parent (any age) in the same cabin.

 Most safety seats that are approved for use in motor vehicles are acceptable for use in aircraft.
 The seat must have a solid back and seat, restraint straps installed to securely hold the child and a label indicating approval for use on an aircraft.

 Each ticketed customer is allowed 1 stroller.
 Only small, collapsible and light strollers (up to 20lbs/9kgs) can be checked at the gate.
 Any stroller that weighs over 20lbs/9 kgs, is too large or is non−collapsible must be checked at the ticket counter.

 Customers are allowed one (1) stroller and one (1) car seat per ticketed passenger.
 Both items may be checked at the ticket counter or one item can be checked at the gate and one at the counter.
 These items are checked at no charge, when traveling with a child or to adopt.

 If your due date is within 4 weeks of your flight, you must provide a doctor’s certificate stating that you’ve been recently examined and you’re fit to fly.